-- Huntingdale Primary School values the input of parents and carers, and we will strive to support families to engage in their child's learning and build their capacity as active learners.
-We aim to be partners in learning with parents and carers in our school community. - We work hard to create successful partnerships with parents and carers by: - Ensuring that all parents have access to our school policies and procedures, available on our school website - Maintaining an open, respectful line of communication between parents and staff, supported by our Community Involvement Policy and 'Communication between home and School'.
+Huntingdale Primary School values the input of parents and carers, and we will strive to support families to engage in their child's learning and build their capacity as active learners.
+We aim to be partners in learning with parents and carers in our school community.

+We work hard to create successful partnerships with parents and carers by:

-- Providing parent volunteer opportunities so that families can contribute to school activities - o Involving families with homework and other curriculum-related activities - Involving families in school decision making - o Coordinating resources and services from the community for families - Including families in Student Support Groups and developing individual plans for students.
+- ensuring that all parents have access to our school policies and procedures, available on our school website. - maintaining an open, respectful line of communication between parents and staff, supported by our Communicating with School Staff policy. - providing parent volunteer opportunities so that families can contribute to school activities. - involving families with homework and other curriculum-related activities. - involving families in school decision making. - coordinating resources and services from the community for families. - including families in Student Support Groups and developing individual plans for students.

-Evaluation
+8. Evaluation

-- Huntingdale School will collect data each year to understand the frequency and types of wellbeing issues that are experienced by our students so that we can measure the success or otherwise of our school-based strategies and identify emerging trends or needs. - Sources of data that will be assessed on an annual basis include: - o Student survey data - o Incidents data - School reports - Parent survey - Case management - CASES21, including attendance and absence data - o SOCS - Huntingdale Primary School will also regularly monitor available data dashboards to ensure any wellbeing or engagement issues are acted upon in a timely manner and any intervention occurs as soon as possible.
+Huntingdale Primary School will collect data each year to understand the frequency and types of wellbeing issues that are experienced by our students so that we can measure the success or otherwise of our school based strategies and identify emerging trends or needs.

-Communication
+Sources of data that will be assessed on an annual basis include:

+- student survey data

+- incidents data

+- school reports

+- parent survey

+- case management

+- CASES21, including attendance and absence data

+- SOCS

+Huntingdale Primary School will also regularly monitor available data dashboards to ensure any wellbeing or engagement issues are acted upon in a timely manner and any intervention occurs as soon as possible.

+COMMUNICATION

-- This policy will be communicated to our school community in the following ways: - Available publicly on our school's website - o Included in staff induction processes and annual staff training - o Included in volunteer induction processes and training for relevant volunteers - o Discussed an annual staff briefings or meetings - o Included in staff handbook or manual - o Hard copy available from school administration upon request - Our school will also ensure it follows the mandatory parent/carer notification requirements with respect to suspensions and expulsions outlined in the Department's policies at: - o Suspension process - o Expulsions Decision
+This policy will be communicated to our school community in the following ways:

+- Available publicly on school website - Included in staff induction processes - Included in our staff handbook/Key Documents Folder - Hard copy available from school administration upon request

+Our school will also ensure it follows the mandatory parent/carer notification requirements with respect to suspensions and expulsions outlined in the Department's policies at:

-Further Information and Resources
+- Suspension process - Expulsions Decision

+FURTHER INFORMATION AND RESOURCES

-The following Department of Education and Training policies are relevant to this Student Engagement and Wellbeing Policy:
+The following Department of Education policies are relevant to this Student Engagement and Wellbeing Policy:

 - Attendance

 - Student Engagement

 - Child Safe Standards

 - Supporting Students in Out-of-Home Care

 - Students with Disability

 - LGBTIQ Student Support

 - Behaviour Students

 - Suspensions

 - Expulsions

 - Restraint and Seclusion